 Pros and Cons Of Generally Used Frame Materials – Overview

-Mountain and gravel bike frame materials can vary; between makes of bikes of a certain manufacturer and between models.
+Mountain and gravel bike frame materials can vary, between certain manufacturers and models.
 Four options are available:

-Carbon Fiber is the often used material for higher-end mountain and gravel bikes.
+- Carbon Fiber: This is the most often used material for higher-end mountain and gravel bikes.
 Its primary feature is that, at a specific stiffness, it weighs the least of the four materials.
 Better at absorbing road buzz and vibrations, it’s a more comfortable ride.

-Steel frames are heavy, costly to produce, and are prone to corrosion, therefore not popular for high-end or racing bikes.
+- Steel: Steel frames are heavy, costly to produce, and prone to corrosion, therefore not popular for high-end or racing bikes.
 They are durable, resistant to fatigue, and can be easily repaired.

-Titanium is just about indestructible with near insignificant wear and tear or corrosion.
+- Titanium: Titanium is just about indestructible with near-insignificant wear and tear or corrosion.

 Going into a fair bit of detail about mountain biking and gravel riding, it’s clear that there is a whole lot they are good at and not so good at.
 Deciding which is the better bike is totally up to every individual and their riding style.